kgdunn/matlab-R-tutorial/r-tutorial/r-tutorial.rst

 if-else flow control loops
 ---------------------------

-Branching your code (controlling its flow) if if-else blocks is given by this syntax in R:
+Branching your code (controlling its flow) using if-else blocks is given by this syntax in R:

 .. code-block:: s